omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 * The largest expense for engineering organizations is usually salary.
 * Salary is mostly determined by supply and demand.
 Engineers are fortunate to be an industry with high demand.
 Companies have to compete based on salary and benefits in order to hire good engineers.

-## Structured pay or no?
+## Structured pay and "pay equity"

 Some companies use structured pay.
-Structured pay is pay determined by a formula.
+Structured pay is when there is a "system" for determining pay:

-* Pay can be based on the employee level, or other factors, but it is computed.
+* Pay can be based on the employee level, tenure, specialty, or other factors.
-* Some companies have structured pay -- many do not.
+* Most companies have structured pay -- some do not.

+Structured pay is a spectrum.
+Most companies end up having some sort of system for pay.

+Companies that emphasize fairness and equity also will often implement a more extreme version of structured pay: "[pay equity](/implementing-pay-equity/)":

+* Pay equity truly uses a formula to determine salary.
+* The formula can be based on years experience, or engineering level, or other factors.
+But it's determined by a formula.
-* Structured pay tends to be less biased, but also less flexible.
+* Pay equity is less biased, but also less flexible.

-Companies that have structured pay tend to emphasize fairness and equity.
-They tend to attract underrepresented employees better.
+* Companies that implement pay equity tend to attract underrepresented employees better.
 Why?
 It is a signal that the company tries to pay people in a less biased fashion.
-Companies that have implemented "[pay equity](/implementing-pay-equity/)" usually use structured pay to accomplish that.

-As a manager, you need to know whether your company uses structured pay or not.
+As a manager, you need to know how pay works.

-## Non-structured pay options
+## Non-pay equity pay options

-If the company doesn't use structured pay, then you have to figure out how it works.
+If the company hasn't implemented pay equity, then you have to figure out how it works.
 Here are a couple of variants I've seen:

 * **Manager discretion**.
 Managers have discretion to set pay, based on a budget they can use.
 * **Manager proposed**.
 Managers propose pay increases, which are approved by their managers or some group.
 * **Directors or VPs set pay**, with input from managers.
 Using a budget.
 * **Cost of replacement**.
 Compensation increases can be justified based on proving you could make more by going elsewhere.
 This perversely incentivizes people interviewing outside the company.
 Netflix is famous for this approach.

 Your homework is to figure out how your company's system works.
+Is it structured?
+Is there a formula for how salaries are computed?
+Do you have salary ranges?

 ## Geo-based compensation